wescale/kubernetes-formation/Day-2/ingressController/exercise-6/README.md

 # exercise-6: IngressRules

-In this exercise, you will create an application pod `/v1` and expose it thrgough an Ingress targetting a Service.
+In this exercise, you will create an application pod `/v1` and expose it through an Ingress targetting a Service.

 Then you will create a second version of the application (`/v2`) and manage the routing via another Ingress.